Life After Addiction: What Living Sober Would Look Like

 Two things keep people trapped in addiction: physical dependence and psychological dependence.

 - Physical dependence is when your body is dependent on the substance to keep functioning and avoid withdrawal symptoms.

 - Psychological dependence is when you’re afraid to quit drinking/using because as much as it’s hurting your life, the idea of being sober is even worse.

 Sure, sometimes it’s the physical dependency keeping people hooked.
-But all too many people are taking drugs to escape some part of their life that they can’t face, can’t handle, and can’t take on sober.
+But many people start taking drugs to escape part of their life that they can’t face, can’t handle, or feel they can’t take on sober.